ecsx-framework/ECSx/guides/tutorial/web_frontend_liveview.md

 Lastly, we'll put an HP display near the top-left corner.

+Lets first create an `ImageFile` component:

+    $ mix ecsx.gen.component ImageFile binary

-Next is to update our LiveView with these new assigns:
+Next step is to update our LiveView with these new assigns:

 ```elixir
 defmodule ShipWeb.GameLive do